ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Limitations of Use:

 The safety and effectiveness of ORLADEYO for the treatment of acute HAE attacks have not been established.
 ORLADEYO should not be used for treatment of acute HAE attacks.
-Additional doses or doses of ORLADEYO higher than 150 mg once daily are not recommended due to the potential for QT prolongation [see Warnings and Precautions (5.1)].
+Additional doses or doses of ORLADEYO higher than the prescribed once-daily dose are not recommended due to the potential for QTc interval prolongation [see Warnings and Precautions (5.1)].

 • 2 DOSAGE AND ADMINISTRATION